siegeownager/DCA1.1/README.md

 Content may include the following:

 ● [Complete the setup of a swarm mode cluster, with managers and worker nodes](https://docs.docker.com/engine/swarm/swarm-tutorial/)

-You don't have to know about docker-machine.
+Note: You don't have to know about docker-machine.
 You can run multiple virtualized nodes in other ways if needed.

 ● [Describe and demonstrate how to extend the instructions to run individual containers into running services under swarm.](https://docs.docker.com/engine/swarm/services/)